jonahbishop/cs-5914-wsc/README.md

 ## 6. Limitations

 We only used five US airports for the training.
 The weather data we used is in the form of a daily summary.
+Both datasets were also onyl from the year 2019.